What Is Chyluria?

 To diagnose chyluria, doctors ask questions about symptoms, do an exam, and test the child's pee and blood.

-They also order tests check to find out how the chyle is getting into the urinary system, such as:
+They also order tests to find out how the chyle is getting into the urinary system, such as:

 - an ultrasound, CT scan, MRI, lymphangiogram, or other imaging study